Khalidansari/Khalidansari.github.io/documentation/maths/maths.md

 3. AKS
 4. Theorems on Perfect Number

+Commutative - Order when applying the operator does not matter: AxB = BxA Associative - Sequence of execution of operator does not matter: Ax(BxC) =(AxB)xC

 Fermat's little Theorem
 -----------------------
 Although Fermat said that is it true only for prime numbers, it not not correct.
 It is true for pseudoprime numbers which pass the test but are composite.